 The collapse of FTX in November 2022 devastated over one million customers worldwide, with federal prosecutors describing it as “one of the biggest financial frauds in American history.”
 If you lost money in the FTX collapse, you may have legal options beyond the bankruptcy recovery process.
-An experienced FTX crypto fraud lawyer can help you understand your rights, evaluate potential claims, and pursue maximum recovery of your losses.
+Varnavides Law does not handle bankruptcy claims directly, but can evaluate securities-fraud and third-party civil recovery paths and coordinate with bankruptcy counsel where needed.
+FINRA arbitration may be available only if a FINRA member firm or registered associated person recommended, sold, handled, or managed the relevant FTX-related investment or account.

 Key Takeaways